haochen2049/haochen2049.github.io/README.md

-# Haochen wuv Kristen
+# Haochen Li

-Welcome to Haochen's homepage, where his love commited to his fiancee Kristen is recorded and witnessed.
+Welcome to Haochen's homepage.

 ## About me

-I graduated from University of Edinburgh with a BEng honour degree in Electrical and Electronics Engineering and an MSc degree in Applicable Mathematics from London School of Economics.
-Currently I am a PhD student at Finance hub, School of Informatics, King's College London.
+I graduated from University of Edinburgh with a BEng honour degree in Electrical and Electronics Engineering.
+And I studied MSc in Applicable Mathematics at London School of Economics.
+I used to work as trader, trading derivatives futures of commodities, fixed-income and short-term interest rates.
+Currently I am a PhD student in Computer Science at King's College London.

 ### Research Interests
 ```markdown